-Joint statement by the European Parliament and the Council\
+Joint statement by the European Parliament and the Council

-The European Parliament and the Council welcome the European Court of Auditors' Special Report 26/2018: 'A series of delays in Customs IT systems: what went wrong?' and other recent relevant reports in the area of customs, which have given the co-legislators a better overview of the causes for the delays in the implementation of the IT systems necessary for improving customs operations in the EU.
+The European Parliament and the Council welcome the European Court of Auditors' Special Report No 26/2018 entitled 'A series of delays in Customs IT systems: what went wrong?' and other recent relevant reports in the area of customs, which have given the co-legislators a better overview of the causes for the delays in the implementation of the IT systems necessary for improving customs operations in the EU.